HouseElves/kanji_time_public/docs/source/about/third_party_licenses.rst

 Third-Party Licenses
 ====================

-This documentation describes third-party Python packages used in the **Kanji Time** project.
+Development of Kanji Time requires several third-party Python packages disclosed below.
 Each dependency is either bundled during development or used at runtime under the terms of its original license.

 pytest 8.3.5
 ------------